qd-qd/sdk-tutorials/onboarding/chapter-4/5-section-5.md

 <HighlightBox type="info">

-You can also look at your address using a public explorer, like [mintscan.io](https://mintscan.io).
+You can also look at your address using a public explorer like [mintscan.io](https://mintscan.io).

 </HighlightBox>